 With that in mind, you’ll likely end up purchasing your domain and hosting all in one spot: from the website builder you choose (which we’ll talk about in the next section).
 If you decide to purchase hosting separately, most of the domain providers we listed above also offer hosting for the domain you choose.

 4. Find your website builder

 There are several website builders available that will offer the following things wrapped up in one solution:

 - Easy interface to design and build your website

-A website builder is a great choice for business owners who need to create a simple website but don’t necessarily have a lot of experience.
+A website builder is a great choice for small business owners who need to create a simple website but don’t necessarily have a lot of experience.

 As you explore the different website builders available, keep in mind the features you need.
 For example, will your bagel shop need e-commerce functionality so people can order bagels and seasoning online?
 That’s an important consideration as you evaluate your options.

 Once you know what you’re looking for, it’s time to look at the different builders.
 Some of the most popular ones include: